Installation

 | Linux | Ubuntu 20.04+, Debian 11+, or any distro supporting AppImage |

-Atlas requires approximately 150 MB of disk space for the app itself.
-Your vault folder can be as large as you need — it’s just plain files on your drive.
+Atlas requires approximately 150–850 MB of disk space depending on your platform (Linux with GPU support is the largest).
+Your vault folder can be as large as you need — it’s just plain text files on your drive.

 Download Atlas